Kshukla10/ai201-project4-provenance-guard/README.md

 - Returns a confirmation

 **What a human reviewer sees:**
-The full audit log entry — original llm_score, stylo_score, confidence, attribution, timestamp, and the creator's reasoning side by side.
+The full audit log entry — original llm_score, stylo_score, filler_score,
+confidence, attribution, timestamp, and the creator's reasoning side by side.

 Automated re-classification is not implemented.
 Appeals are reviewed by humans.